newrelic/ansible-install/README.md

 #### `targets` (Required)

 List of targeted installs to run on hosts.
 Available options are: `infrastructure`, `logs` and `apm-php`.
-The `logs` target requires `infrastructure` which will be installed along with `logs` even if `infrastructure` is not specified in `targets`.
-The rest of them can be independently installed.
-Note that `apm-php` is for Linux only.
+The `logs` target requires `infrastructure`, and an error will be thrown if `logs` is specified without `infrastructure`.

+Note that the PHP agent installed by target `apm-php` is for Linux only.

 #### `tags` (Optional)